spid-lab/Robust-Fingerprint-of-Location-Trajectories-Under-Differential-Privacy/README.md

 ## Datasets

-Place your datasets in the `data/{dataset_name}/raw/` directory.
+In general, place your downloaded/generated datasets in the `data/{dataset_name}/raw/`.
 Make sure to replace `{dataset_name}` with the appropriate name of your dataset.

 ### The GeoLife dataset
-- Download `Geolife Trajectories 1.3.zip` from [GeoLife GPS Trajectory Dataset]([https://www.microsoft.com/en-us/research/publication/geolife-gps-trajectory-dataset-user-guide/](https://www.microsoft.com/en-us/download/details.aspx?id=52367))
+- Download `Geolife Trajectories 1.3.zip` from [GeoLife GPS Trajectory Dataset](https://www.microsoft.com/en-us/download/details.aspx?id=52367)
 - Extract the compressed file to data/geo_life/raw/

 ### The Taxi dataset